 - Scalability scalability has two forms: communication (data transport) scalability, which breaks down into communication network capacity and endpoint scalability (ability to increase the number of endpoints without major restructuring) and computational scalability, which is the ability to add computation resources as needed when computational problem complexity or data volumes increase.
 Since new applications for PMUs are contemplated, and faster data rates are also being considered (and there well may be additional PMU deployments), the architecture must be able to support the various dimensions of scalability. - Extensibility -as PMU uses evolve, PMU systems should accommodate extension of the functions or capabilities of these systems without massive rework.
-This is an aspect of future-proofing.
+This is an aspect of future-proofing. - Resilience for electric grids, resilience is a poorly defined concept in general, and typically only partially focuses on issues that would impact PMU systems.
+So the first concern is to have an appropriate way to understand what resilience means^{25,26} and then to consider architectural measures that act as countermeasures to vulnerabilities that would impact resilience.
+This concept has a close relationship to cybersecurity as well.

-1 Linda Northrup, et. al., Ultra Large Scale Systems, Carnegie Mellon University, June 2006, available online at www.sei.cmu.edu/library/assets/uls_book20062.pdf
+24 Linda Northrup, et. al., Ultra Large Scale Systems, Carnegie Mellon University, June 2006, available online: https://resources.sei.cmu.edu/asset_files/Book/2006_014_001_30542.pdf